mamoore1440/Econ-Blog-old2/src/content/all-Notes/Concepts-Notes.md

       - End of cycle possibilities for credit crises
       - Revival Processes and attempts
     - Economies as a function of Aggregate Supply and Aggregate Demand
-      - Supply and Demand
+      - Supply And Demand
       - All transactions and Psychologies
       - Demand as a function Demographics
     - What a market is
-      - Supply and Demand
+      - Supply And Demand
       - Bond & Stock Market
       - Bull vs. Bear Market
       - Its "Existance" dictates a lot